leitong512/learngit/readme.txt

-git is a version control system. git is a free software. dfdaf git has a mutable index called statge.
+git is a version control system. git is a free SOFTWARE. dfdaf git has a mutable index called statge.
 Git tracks changes of files.